feathersjs/docs/hooks/bundled.md

 # Built-in hooks

-When it makes sense to do so, some plugins include their own hooks.
-The following plugins come bundled with useful hooks:
+When it makes sense to do so, some plug-ins include their own hooks.
+The following plug-ins come bundled with useful hooks:

 - `feathers-hooks` (see below)
 - [`feathers-mongoose`](../databases/mongoose.md)
 - [`feathers-authentication`](../authorization/bundled-hooks.md)

-There are two hooks included in the `feathers-hooks` module that are available on the hooks module.
+There are a few hooks included in the `feathers-hooks` module that are available on the hooks module.

+## Populate

-## `populate(fieldName, { service: service, field: sourceField })`
+`populate(fieldName, { service: service, field: sourceField })`

 The `populate` after hook uses a property from the result (or every item if it is a list) to retrieve a single related entry from a service.